leigh-perry/conduction/README.md

-# Conduction - application configuration
+# Conduction - application configuration through induction

 Configuration is via a configuration library that inductively derives the configuration for known types.
 It is able to decode nested classes of arbitrary complexity from key-value pairs, typically